elasticsearch-dump/elasticsearch-dump/README.md

 will load module `./transforms/my-transform.js', and execute the function with `doc` and `options` = `{"param1": "value", "param2": "another-value"}`.

 An example transform for anonymizing data on-the-fly can be found in the `transforms` folder.

+## searchBody Template

+When specifying the `searchBodyTemplate` option, prefix the value with `@` (a curl convention) to load the top-level function which is called with the document and the parsed arguments to the module.

+Uses a pseudo-URL format to specify arguments to the module as follows.
+Given:

+    elasticdump --searchBodyTemplate='@./temapltes/my-teamplate?param1=value&param2=another-value'

+with a module at `./transforms/my-transform.js` with the following:

+    module.exports = function (doc, options) {
+        // result must be added to doc.searchBody doc.searchBody = {}
+    };

+will load module `./temapltes/my-teamplate.js', and execute the function with `doc` and `options` = `{"param1": "value", "param2": "another-value"}`.

+An example template for modifying dates using a simple templating engine is available in the `templates` folder.

 ## How Elasticdump handles Nested Data in CSV